-Finance Committee

-Current Committee Members:

-Janice M. Babiak David J. Brailer (Chair) John A. Lederer Dominic P. Murphy Leonard D. Schaeffer

-- Reviewing our dividend policy and other financial and investment policies; - Reviewing our capital structure and financing requirements; - Reviewing the principal terms and conditions of significant proposed borrowings and issuances of debt or equity securities by us; - Reviewing our plans for capital expenditures and significant capital investments; and - Reviewing our strategies and plans for significant mergers, acquisitions, divestitures, joint ventures, and investments in third party securities.
+Finance Committee Key Responsibilities: Number of Meetings in 2018: 7 Reviewing our dividend policy and other financial and investment policies; Current Committee Members: Janice M. Babiak David J. Brailer (Chair) John A. Lederer Dominic P. Murphy Leonard D. Schaeffer Reviewing our capital structure and financing requirements; Reviewing the principal terms and conditions of significant proposed borrowings and issuances of debt or equity securities by us; Reviewing our plans for capital expenditures and significant capital investments; and Reviewing our strategies and plans for significant mergers, acquisitions, divestitures, joint ventures, and investments in third party securities. http://investor.walgreensbootsalliance.com/corporate-governance.cfm.
+Nominating and Governance Key Responsibilities: Committee Key Responsibilities: Establishing and reviewing criteria to be used by the Board for selecting new directors; Committee Number of Meetings in 2018: 5 Establishing and reviewing criteria to be used by the Board for selecting new Committee Establishing and reviewing criteria to be used by the Board for selecting new directors; Committee Number of Meetings in 2018: 5 Committee Members: Establishing and reviewing criteria to be used by the Board for selecting new directors; Recommending candidates for election to the Board; Committee Number of Meetings in 2018: 5 Committee Members: José E. Almeida William C. Foote (Chair) Establishing and reviewing criteria to be used by the Board for selecting new directors; Recommending candidates for election to the Board; Overseeing succession planning for Board and committee membership; Making recommendations to the Board regarding the Corporate Governance Committee Number of Meetings in 2018: 5 Committee Members: José E. Almeida William C. Foote (Chair) Ginger L. Graham Establishing and reviewing criteria to be used by the Board for selecting new directors; Recommending candidates for election to the Board; Overseeing succession planning for Board and committee membership; Making recommendations to the Board regarding the Corporate Governance Guidelines and other significant governance policies;

-Charte

-The Finance Committee Charter is available on our website at:

-http://investor.walgreensbootsalliance.com/corporate-governance.cfm.

-Nominating and Governance Committee

-Committee Members:

-José E. Almeida William C. Foote (Chair) Ginger L. Graham Leonard D. Schaeffer

-- Establishing and reviewing criteria to be used by the Board for selecting new directors; - Recommending candidates for election to the Board; - Overseeing succession planning for Board and committee membership; - Making recommendations to the Board regarding the Corporate Governance Guidelines and other significant governance policies; - Overseeing the annual Board evaluation and director peer review process; and - Reviewing our policies and activities regarding Corporate Social Responsibility (including with respect to sustainability and the environment), charitable donations, and political contributions.

-Independence